 - All the family

 - Under 5s

-A five-minute walk leads to the Bath Skyline, a six-mile circular route encompassing beautiful woodlands and meadows, an Iron Age hill fort, Roman settlements, 18th-century follies and spectacular views.
+Set in a sweeping valley above Bath, visitors can enjoy magnificent views and are a stone's throw away from the Bath Skyline - a six-mile circular route encompassing beautiful woodlands and meadows, an Iron Age hill fort, Roman settlements, 18th century follies and spectacular views.

 Tickets are £5.00 for adults, £2.50 for children and £12.50 per family.
 A ticket for 1 adult and 2 children costs £7.50.
 To avoid disappointment please book in advance, especially at busier times such as weekends and bank holidays.

 No onsite parking including no accessible parking - please park in the city.
 We're sorry, but the lower entrance is currently closed.
 The garden, Wilderness, view point and toilets are open.
 The Tea Shed is open weekends and school holidays.
 Dogs on leads are welcome.

 |Tuesday||10:00 - 17:00|